Menachem's Writings

 In recent times I have been doing a lot of thinking and research re pronunciation, specifically that of Hebrew.
 The various forms of Hebrew among the scattered of Israel originate from a common source.
 Even if various dialects of Hebrew were tribe related, there must have been a common source.

 In this essay, I do not propose to go back further than the latter second Temple period.
-By then there were two major pronunciations of Hebrew, the Israeli and the Babylonian (perhaps the Yemenite was slightly different to the Israeli).
+By then there were two major pronunciations of Hebrew, the Israeli and the Babylonian (perhaps the Yemenite was already slightly different to the Israeli).
 These groups, in their pronunciation of Hebrew and Aramaic for everyday conversation and in prayer, were differentiated, though not seriously so.
-Remnants of the "original" pronunciation remain with certain groups of Jews into our time.
+Remnants of the original pronunciation remain with certain groups of Jews all around the Diaspora, into our time.

-The Hebrew alphabet comprises twenty-two consonants (sounds produced with a closed or partially closed mouth).
-And there are ten vowels (sounds created by the relatively free passage of breath through the larynx and oral cavity).
-Vowels usually form the central sound of a syllable; syllables are the building blocks of words.
+The Hebrew alphabet comprises twenty-two consonants.
+These are sounds produced with a closed or partially closed part of the mouth, e.g. throat, tongue and lips.
+Additionally there are ten vowels.
+These sounds are created by the relatively free, unimpeded passage of breath through the larynx and oral cavity.
+Vowels usually form the prominent and central sound of a syllable.
+Syllables are the building blocks of words.

-The Latin alphabet is comprised of only twenty-six letter symbols (consonants and vowels are mixed together) though many more "sounds" are available to modern speakers.
-Most European languages indicate additional sounds by a mixture of accents, increasing the base number.
-English is a "poor" language to read as it uses no symbols besides the twenty-six letters, but it expects readers to "know" how to read any word, a daunting task, even to mother tongue speakers, considering that today over a million words are available to adherents.
-And due to many word borrowings over the centuries, there are many exceptions to the rule.
+The Latin [English] alphabet is comprised of only twenty-six letter symbols (consonants and vowels are mixed together) though many more sounds are available to modern speakers.
+Most European languages indicate additional sounds by a mixture of accents, increasing the base Latin letter number.
+English is a poor language to read as it uses no symbols besides the twenty-six letters, but it expects readers to know how to read any word, a daunting task, even to mother tongue speakers, considering that today over a million words are available to adherents.
+And due to many word borrowings over the centuries, there are many exceptions to the pronunciation rules.

-In addition, Hebrew does not use diphthongs, single letters representing a double sound, letters created from two individual consonants.
+Hebrew does not use diphthongs, that is single letters representing a double sound, letters created from two individual consonants.
 Hebrew rarely has two adjacent consonants within one syllable (for example "br" as in bring in English does not exist in Hebrew).
-In Hebrew a very short vowel, schwa, breaks the double sound (like the "e" in "roses").
+In Hebrew a very short vowel, schwa, breaks the double sound like the "e" in roses.
+(Linguists also use this term to describe this short vowel in English, though the general population of English speakers is unaware of the concept.)

 Hebrew is comprised of specific atoms of sound.
-In modern times, both in the Ashkenazi (originating in Israel in the centuries after the destruction of the Temple) and the Sefardi (originating in Babylon) has obscured some of these.
-For example, daleth in both forms is now pronounced the same way ('d') with or without a dot; taw (a soft 't') is pronounced differently without a dot by the Ashkenazim ('ss') but not by the Sefardim.
+In modern times, both in the Ashkenazi (originating in Israel in the centuries after the destruction of the Temple before moving to Europe with the exiles) and the S'fardi (originating in Babylon) has obscured some of these.
+For example, daleth in both forms is now pronounced the same way ('d') with or without a dot.
+Taw (a soft 't') is pronounced differently without a dot by the Ashkenazim ('ss') but not by the S'fardim.
 Veth (beth without the dot) and vav (correctly pronounced waw) should not be both pronounced in the same way*, though they are by most Jews.
 Ssadi cannot be sounded as 't' followed by 'z' because that would be two distinct sounds represented by one symbol.

 For example, most Continental languages do not have a 'w' sound.
 So this transformed into 'v' in that part of the world.
-Not all languages have guttural sounds; these too disappeared in certain regions (khaf and heth are two very different letters originating in different parts of the mouth -- throat and palette).
+Not all languages have guttural sounds.
+These too disappeared in certain regions (khaf and heth are two very differently sounded letters, originating from different parts of the mouth -- throat and palette).

 Most American accents, for instance, have lost short vowel sounds and this has followed them into Hebrew.
 The modified European variation of Hebrew has now been remodified in America.

 They also have a tendency to combine vowels with consonants. holam is a vowel sound similar to a short 'o' in English.
-Today, this is often pronounced as "oy" or "ow", clearly no longer a simple vowel, but a diphthong.
+Today, this is often pronounced as "oy" or "ow", clearly no longer a simple vowel, but a diphthong, comprising a vowel followed by a consonant.
+This is a well known concept to linguists based on laziness, one of the drivers of changing pronunciation of languages.
+Over time it makes conversation easier.

 Ironically, many believe that they are praying and learning in the same accent as their antecedents did in Lithuania, continuing an old Jewish tradition.